Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Wake up from hypnosis

-Our studies have shown the complete failure of concepts based on incorrect speculative anatomical ideas.
-Ignorance of the exact anatomical details and topography of the nervous system of the spine led to fictitious "compression" of the roots of the spinal nerves and, accordingly, the diagnoses of "radiculitis" and "radicular syndromes", and hence to the search for osteochondrosis and herniated discs.
+Our studies have shown the complete inconsistency of concepts based on incorrect speculative anatomical ideas.
+Ignorance of the exact anatomical details and topography of the nervous system of the spine led to fictitious “compression” of the roots of the spinal nerves and, accordingly, diagnoses of “radiculitis” and “radicular syndromes”, and hence to the search for osteochondrosis and disc herniations.

-On this pseudo-theoretical base, an entire industry of diagnostics and treatment of pain syndromes in the musculoskeletal system has grown.
-Here are the latest diagnostic tests, high-tech surgeries, and the manufacture of complex endoprostheses, and most importantly, hundreds of pharmaceuticals.
+On this false theoretical basis, an entire industry for the diagnosis and treatment of pain syndromes in the musculoskeletal system has grown.
+Here are the latest diagnostic studies, high-tech operations, the production of complex endoprostheses, and most importantly, hundreds of pharmaceuticals.

 All this together is a colossal business “and nothing personal.”
 In such a business, the interests of patients are not taken into account.

-I believe that Russian neurology sincerely does not know what it is doing, being under the hypnosis of "advanced Western medicine."
-The wave of abuses of prescribing surgical interventions and expensive pharmaceuticals is quite large and is steadily growing, especially in the field of paid medicine.
+I believe that Russian neurology sincerely does not know what it is doing, being under the hypnosis of “advanced Western medicine.”
+The wave of abuses in the prescription of surgical interventions and expensive pharmaceuticals is quite large and is growing steadily, especially in the field of paid medicine.

-As far as Western medicine is concerned, business seems to have beaten the Hippocratic Oath.
-Russia is actively attached to the ideology - the maximum profit by any means available in this situation.
-The introduction of such an ideology is the easier, the less competent and more immoral the environment of implementation.
-The task of public health is to create a situation in which the desire for immoral gain not only of ours, but also of Western medical businessmen on our territory would be nipped in the bud. published
+When it comes to Western medicine, business appears to have defeated the Hippocratic Oath.
+Russia is being actively introduced to the ideology - maximum profit by any means available in the given situation.
+The introduction of such an ideology is easier the less competent and more immoral the environment for its implementation.
+The task of public health care is to create a situation in which the desire for immoral profit not only of ours, but also of Western medical businessmen on our territory, would be nipped in the bud. published

 P.S.
-And remember, just by changing your consciousness - together we change the world! © econet
+And remember, just by changing your consciousness, we are changing the world together! © econet

-In this case, a complex of pathological symptoms develops, called neuralgia.
+In this case, a complex of pathological symptoms called neuralgia develops.

-It is worth saying that, although neuralgia can affect any nervous structure of the body, most often it accompanies sciatica.
+It is worth saying that, although neuralgia can affect any nervous structure of the body, most often it accompanies radiculitis.

-What causes inflammation of nerve endings and roots?
-The following conditions can be the causes of radiculitis and vertebral neuralgia:
+What reasons can cause inflammation of nerve endings and roots?
+The causes of radiculitis and vertebral neuralgia may be the following conditions:

 • Infectious diseases of the spine.